-Cabinets and accessories manufactured and sold by Burrows Mfg. are warranted to be free from defects in materials and workmanship for a period of one year from the date of shipment, subject to the limitations provided below.
-As used herein, the term “defects” shall mean a deficiency or imperfection, which causes cabinets or accessories manufactured and sold by Burrows Mfg. to fail in the performance of their essential purpose.
+Cabinets and accessories manufactured and sold by Burrows Cabinets are warranted to be free from defects in materials and workmanship for a period of one year from the date of shipment, subject to the limitations provided below.
+As used herein, the term “defects” shall mean a deficiency or imperfection, which causes cabinets or accessories manufactured and sold by Burrows Cabinets to fail in the performance of their essential purpose.

 The Drawer System